tokenized/docs/protocol-order.md

             <td class="e10">RefTxnID</td>
             <td class="e10">32</td>
             <td class="e10"><abbr title="f3318be9fb3f73e53b29868beae46b42911c2116f979a5d3284face90746cb37">Hover for example</abbr></td>
             <td class="e10"><abbr title="The settlement action that was dropped from the network.
 Not applicable for Freeze, Thaw, and Confiscation orders.
 Only applicable for reconcilliation actions.
 No subfield when F, T, R is selected as the Compliance Action subfield.">The settlement action that was dropped from the network.
-Not applicab ...
-Hover for more</abbr></td>
+Not applicable for Freeze, Thaw, ...</abbr></td>
             <td class="e10">sha256</td>
             <td class="e10"></td>
         </tr>